redturtlepower/demos_jenkins_casc_docker/README.md

 - v4
 v3 + build agent configuration via casc (Mac mini in local network)

-- v5 (TBD)
+- v5
+v4 + create initial seed job via job-dsl from casc
-v + load job/pipeline definition from config file and build a hello world app on build agent
+     and load job/pipeline definition from Jenkinsfile from remote repo and build a hello world app on build agent mac mini

+- v6 (being worked on)
+v5 + add a linux build agent on the mac mini in vagrant

 - v (TBD)
-v + load job/pipeline definition from config file and build/test/package a hello world app on build agent
+v + add a windows build agent with wine in linux on vagrant

 - v (TBD)
 v + load job/pipeline definition from config file and build/test/package a complex app on build agent